Coronavirus Information

 Any patients who have been advised they are "Red" patients will need to continue to follow the protocol of ringing reception from your car when you have arrived quoting your car details so the GP can come and greet you before you enter the Practice.

-The national booking system is now open for bookings for the Covid-19 spring booster programme.
-Booking opened on Monday, 15 April, with appointments available from Monday, 22 April.
-The programme will end on 30 June.
+The national booking system is now open for bookings for the COVID-19 Autumn booster programme.
 The NHS will contact you if your NHS record suggests you may be eligible for a seasonal COVID-19 vaccine.
 The NHS is sending texts, emails, NHS App messages or letters to those who are eligible, but patients do not have to wait for the invite to book.

 Book, cancel or change a COVID-19 vaccination appointment - NHS (www.nhs.uk)